Are you shopping for outdoor flood lights for your home? Here are 3 good options that you can consider.

 I could not find the exact model that I bought online – but here is a similar model of dusk to dawn flood light at Amazon.

-This option marries the best of both worlds.
+This flood light option marries the best of both worlds.

 There is now a combo LED flood light that has both a motion sensor and a photo cell (for dusk to dawn functionality).

-When we did our construction I did not see a product like this – and LED lights were just emerging into the mainstream.
+When we did our home renovation, I did not see a product like this – and LED lights were just emerging into the mainstream.

 You Now Have 3 Choices in Flood Lights